Mohamed bin Zayed Al Nahyan: Personal life

-A lifelong fan of falconry, Mohamed established the Mohamed bin Zayed Falconry and Desert Physiognomy School with the goal of promoting and sustaining the ancient tradition by teaching it to new generations of Emiratis.
+A life-long fan of falconry, Mohamed established the Mohamed bin Zayed Falconry and Desert Physiognomy School, with the goal of promoting, and sustaining, the ancient tradition by teaching it to new generations of Emiratis.
 He himself learned the practice from his father.

 Succession

-Mohamed, in his capacity as ruler of Abu Dhabi, has issued an Emiri decree appointing his son Khaled bin Mohamed Al Nahyan as the crown prince.
+Mohamed, in his capacity as ruler of Abu Dhabi, has issued an Emiri decree appointing his oldest son Khaled bin Mohamed Al Nahyan as the crown prince.